 This is just an example to encourage you to think about the big-ticket items you want in the future, and how saving for them now can help you avoid debt.

 Do this exercise on your own to see how much you need to save.
 Hopefully, that will encourage you to save as much as possible now while you can.
+If you’re struggling to complete the exercise on your own, and can’t make the savings add up, then you might want to consult with a financial advisor.

 2. Build an Emergency Fund